Where: Zimanga Private Game Reserve, South Africa

 - The bee-eater hide is a mobile unit that can be placed in close proximity to where white-fronted bee-eaters nest and produces stunning results for these colorful birds.

 - The Scavengers Hill is situated on a hill looking over a valley and beautiful mountain backdrop, and the action can be fierce as up to 5 species of vultures, alongside other scavengers, compete for food.
-Please note that the vulture hide is only available should a carcass be obtained.

 - Tripods, Benro gimbal heads and mounting brackets are provided in each hide